digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 ---------------

 To issue the command on a particular node, you must refer to it via its reference, which is a Scala variable.
-Named variables are created for all domain entities and participants using their configured identifiers.
+Named variables are created for all sync domain entities and participants using their configured identifiers.
-For example the sample ``examples/01-simple-topology/simple-topology.conf`` configuration file references the domain ``mydomain``, and participants ``participant1`` and ``participant2``.
+For example, the sample ``examples/01-simple-topology/simple-topology.conf`` configuration file references the sync domain ``mydomain``, and participants ``participant1`` and ``participant2``.
 These are available in the console as ``mydomain``, ``participant1`` and ``participant2``.

 The console also provides additional generic references that allow you to consult a list